It’s safe to say that the launch of Overwatch 2 didn’t go as Blizzard Entertainment intended.

-Checking the server status of Overwatch 2
+How to check the server status of Overwatch 2

 If players are still experiencing trouble with the game servers, there are a couple of ways they can check to see whether it’s the game’s fault or possibly their own fault.
 The first way would be to visit the official Twitter account for Overwatch 2.
 Over the past day since release, the account has been updating players on the status of the queue times as well as the stability of the servers.